 Tanyo Ravicz was born in Mexico City and grew up in Los Angeles, the son of anthropologists.
-He attended Harvard University, where he studied psychology and English and began writing poetry.
-He graduated in 1984, and after living on the East Coast and in Europe, he settled for many years in Alaska, in Fairbanks and then Kodiak.
+He graduated from Harvard University in 1984.
+After living on the East Coast and in Europe, he settled for many years in Alaska.
 He homesteaded land on Kodiak Island's north coast, and he often returns there.
-He now resides in California.
+He presently resides in California.

-Over the years Tanyo Ravicz found work as, among other things, a wildland firefighter, cannery hand, day laborer, property manager and schoolteacher.
-He briefly attended the graduate writing program at UC Irvine, but he left after a quarter.
-He continued to write, and his stories and essays have appeared in a range of journals.
+Over the years Tanyo Ravicz has found work as, among other things, a wildland firefighter, property manager, cannery hand, day laborer and schoolteacher.
+He has continued to write, and his essays and stories have appeared in a range of journals.

-His first novel A Man of His Village, awarded ForeWord Magazine’s Gold Award in Literary Fiction and the Eric Hoffer Prize in General Fiction, was followed by a selection of his published short stories, Alaskans.
-He is the author of the short novel Ring of Fire and, most recently, of the long comic poem “Hail to the Chief,” issued as a Digital Single by Denali Press.
+His first novel A Man of His Village, awarded ForeWord Magazine’s Gold Award in Literary Fiction and the Eric Hoffer Prize in General Fiction, was followed by a selection of his published stories, Alaskans.
+He is the author of the short novel Ring of Fire and of the comic epic “Hail to the Chief,” issued as a Digital Single by Denali Press.

-Tanyo Ravicz is currently at work on companion books, nonfiction and fiction, that emerge from his years of homesteading on Alaska’s Kodiak Island.
+Tanyo Ravicz is currently working on companion books, nonfiction and fiction, that emerge from his years on Alaska’s Kodiak Island.